portworx/px-docs/scheduler/kubernetes/install-legacy.md

 3. Persistent Volume Claims
 4. Persistent Volumes

-<a name="prereqs-section"></a>
 ## Prerequisites

 * *VERSIONS*: Portworx recommends running with Kubernetes 1.7.5 or newer
     - If your Kubernetes cluster version is between 1.6.0 and 1.6.4, you will need to set `mas=true` when creating the spec (see [install section](#install) below), to allow Portworx to run on the Kubernetes master node.
 * *SHARED MOUNTS*: If you are running Docker v1.12, you *must* configure Docker to allow shared mounts propagation (see [instructions](/knowledgebase/shared-mount-propogation.html)), as otherwise Kubernetes will not be able to install Portworx.<br/> Newer versions of Docker have shared mounts propagation already enabled, so no additional actions are required.
-* *FIREWALL*: Ensure ports 9001-9015 are open between the Kubernetes nodes that will run Portworx.
+* *FIREWALL*: Ensure ports 9001-9004 are open between the Kubernetes nodes that will run Portworx.<br/> Also ensure ports 9001-9015 are open for "localhost" (generally, this is a default firewalls setting, so in most cases no actions will be required to enable "localhost" ports).
 * *NTP*: Ensure all nodes running PX are time-synchronized, and NTP service is configured and running.
 * *KVDB*: Please have a clustered key-value database (etcd or consul) installed and ready.
 For etcd installation instructions refer this [doc](/maintain/etcd.html).
 * *STORAGE*: At least one of the PX-nodes should have extra storage available, in a form of unformatted partition or a disk-drive.<br/> Also please note that storage devices explicitly given to Portworx (ie. `s=/dev/sdb,/dev/sdc3`) will be automatically formatted by PX.

->**NOTE:**<br/>  This page describes the procedure of installing & managing Portworx as a OCI container, which is the default and recommended method of installation.
-If you are looking for legacy instructions of running Portworx as a docker container, you can find them [here](/scheduler/kubernetes/install-legacy.html).

-<a name="install-section"></a>
 ## Install

 If you are installing on [Openshift](https://www.openshift.com/), follow [these instructions](/scheduler/kubernetes/openshift-install.html).